 Overview of FloPy

 FloPy is a Python package for creating, running, and post-processing MODFLOW-based models.
-FloPy includes support for MODFLOW-2000, MODFLOW-2005, and MODFLOW-NWT.
-Other supported MODFLOW-based models include MODPATH (version 6), MT3D and SEAWAT.
+FloPy includes support for MODFLOW-2000, MODFLOW-2005, MODFLOW-NWT, MODFLOW-USG, and MODFLOW-LGR.
+Other supported MODFLOW-based models include MODPATH (version 6), MT3D, MT3D-USGS, and SEAWAT.

 FloPy Information and Downloads

 FloPy can be installed using the Python pip utility.
 To install the FloPy version distributed from this website, open a command line terminal and enter

 If FloPy is already installed on your computer, then type the following command from a terminal window to upgrade to the current version:

 FloPy requires Python 2.7 or Python 3.3 (or higher).
 The FloPy software is dependent on a number Python packages.
 The list of these dependencies can be found on the FloPy GitHub site.

 Documentation of FloPy